-City is the sole provider but there are other public or Program is required by Code, ordinance, private entities which could be contracted to provide resolution or policy OR to fulfill franchise or this service
+Reliance on City Program benefits/serves a SUBSTANTIAL City is the sole provider but there are other public or Program is required by Code, ordinance, portion of the Community and adds to their this service private entities which could be contracted to provide resolution or policy OR to fulfill franchise or contractual agreement

 Collaboration: Business licensing works closely with the Building, Legal, Planning and Police Departments.
-All of these departments must work together to make sure that the businesses that are approved by the City are safe.
+All of these departments FINANCE must work together to make sure that the businesses that are approved by the City are safe.